PedroZappa/42_minitalk/README.md

 To implement the [server](https://github.com/PedroZappa/42_minitalk/blob/main/src/server.c)'s signal handling functionality I used `sigaction()` over `signal()`.
 This is because `signal()` is deprecated due to its varying behaviour across UNIX versions, making it a non-portable option.

-> Both functions listen for a user defined signal and change de default signal action associated to it, their main difference being that `sigaction()` employs a specialized struct to store extra information, giving the user finer control over signal actions.
+> Both functions listen for a user defined signal and change the default signal action associated to it, their main difference being that `sigaction()` employs a specialized struct to store extra information, giving the user finer control over signal actions.

 ___
 The `server`'s **main()** function declares and initializes a `struct sigaction` variable called `sa`.